Is Lovevery Worth It? An Honest Gym and Play Kits review

 In terms of toys, obviously every baby and child develops on their own timeline, and not every toy is going to be a smashing success with your child.
 I like to introduce things a little bit on the earlier side just in case.
 If Felix isn’t quite there, we put it away and try again in a week or two.

-The final thing is, if you really keep at this subscription all the way until the toddler years, you were going to have a boatload of toys.
-Again, since these are so well-made I don’t see why you couldn’t just resell them or gift them to another baby, assuming you don’t have another one on the way to save them for.
+The final thing is, if you really keep at this subscription all the way until the toddler years, you’re going to have a boatload of toys.
+Again, since these are so well-made you can sell them or gift them to another baby, assuming you don’t have another one on the way to save them for.

 Overall, I’m quite pleased with both the play gym and the play kits.
-For now, it’s the only toys we get for Felix.
-I love that it has taken the guesswork out of picking appropriate toys for him, and that they just arrive without me having to think about it.
+They just arrive without me having to think about it, taking one more thing off my plate.

 Pin me for later: